 Sue is a Part-Time Psychology PhD student at the University of Hertfordshire.
 She is researching how Eating Disorders Self Help Groups can support the recovery journey of sufferers of an Eating Disorder and how such groups can provide an adjunct to professional support.
 This research has emerged out of her longstanding voluntary relationship with the leading national Eating Disorders charity BEAT and her involvement with a Self Help Support Group spanning over two decades.

 Sue’s previous research interests lay in teacher subject knowledge particularly the Numeracy Skills Tests and student teachers’ use and application of mental methods: Dixon, S (2003) ‘Student teachers, mental mathematics and the numeracy skills test’.
 In Williams, J. (Ed.)
 Proceedings of the British Society for Research into Learning Mathematics 23(2) June 2003.

-She is a member of the Department’s Identity and Social Justice Research Group.
+Centre of Identity and Social Justice Research Group.

 Outside of Goldsmiths, Sue is a volunteer group contact and co facilitator of an Eating Disorders Self Help support group in London for adults.
 She was shortlisted in May 2014 for a BEAT national lifetime achievement award in recognition of her longstanding commitment to BEAT and the Self Help Group that she co-facilitates in Central London which spans over 25 years.

 She has been a governor for schools in the London Boroughs of Barking & Dagenham and Southwark.
 Most recently she was an active foundation governor at St James Hatcham C of E Primary School.
 She has been a board member of the St Mary's Teaching School Alliance Strategic Board based in Waltham Forest.

 She was a member of the UKCP Child College Complaints Committee and an ‘ex officio’ member of the UKCP Child College Training Standards Committee developing documentation and policy documents.